-- Accept that you might proofread more than once: Yes!
+Yes!
 I know.
-That feeling of jumping out of the window again!
-But stay calm and think of the benefits of a near perfect work.
+That feeling of flinging it out of the window again!
+But stay calm and think of the benefits of a near-perfect work.
 It is always better to decide what exactly you are proofreading for before you begin.
-Sentence structure, agreement, verb tense errors in one reading; punctuation and other mechanics in another; spelling, vocabulary and consistency in yet another.
+Sentence structure, agreement and verb tense errors in one reading; punctuation and other mechanics in another; spelling, vocabulary and consistency in yet another.
 Proofreading for all at the same time might be faster but it is less effective as it is impossible to catch all these errors in one reading.

-- Make a Plan and a Calendar: It is easy to procrastinate!
+It is easy to procrastinate!
 Especially when it comes to things we do not enjoy doing and I have never seen any author that gets excited about proofreading.
 This even gets worse if we are self-publishing and we do not have a publisher or an editor on our case.
-To solve this problem and ensure you are disciplined enough to carry out this task, it is always better to have a plan or a calendar that will guide us.
+To solve this problem and ensure you are disciplined enough to carry out this task, it is always better to have a plan or a calendar that will guide you.

-- Read out Loud: Errors in sentence structure, agreement, tense, and dangling modifiers are so much easier to detect when you do this.
+Errors in sentence structure, agreement, tense and dangling modifiers are so much easier to detect when you do this.
 The point is to not only get your eyes involved but your ears as well.
 This way, you get to catch things that don’t sound right and you can fix them.

-- Use Tools: No human is perfect.
+No human is perfect.
 No matter how many times you proofread, there are possibilities of missing one or two errors.
 This is where technology comes in.
 Tools like Grammarly, Hemingway and Free Plagiarism Checkers.
-These tools are not 100 percent perfect anyway so are not a substitute for your own proofreading.
+These tools are not 100 per cent perfect anyway so are not a substitute for your own proofreading.

-- Take Breaks: Proofreading is not fun!
+Proofreading is not fun!
 I guess you must have known that from reading this article.
 That is why it is essential to take breaks.
 Do something totally unrelated.
-Watch TV, browse through Social Media, take a walk, play with your kids or your pets, then come back refreshed.
+Watch TV, browse through social media, take a walk, play with your kids or your pets, then come back refreshed.
 Do not be tempted to force yourself through it when you are clearly tired and need a break.
 It’s a recipe for disaster.